#1

 to person.

-In the Godfather the famous line was, ‘it’s business, it’s
+In the Godfather the famous line was, its business, its

-not personal’.
+not personal.
 Relationships unfortunately are personal.

 You have staff in stores.
 Go make human contact count.